RedStoneCoin/redstone-rs/README.md

 # Redstone-rs

 ## Implementation of Redstone protocol
-Redstone Project is a p2p custom blockchain implementation, where we have a network made of subchains for better speeds and scalability.
+Redstone Project is a p2p custom blockchain implementation, comprised of a network of interconnected subchains providing improved speed and scalability over conventional cryptocurrenys.
 This is the offical implemention of the redstone protocol.
 It is written in rust.
-Protocol is subject to frequent change and as such no documention exists (however it is in the works) It is currently not ready for usage.
+Protocol is subject to frequent change and as such no complete documention exists (however it is in the works) It is currently not ready for usage.

 [DOCS](https://github.com/RedStoneCoin/redstone-rs/blob/main/DOCS.MD)